victorpopkov/rails-jsonapi-example/README.md

 #### `POST` `/api/v1/pages`

-Receives an URL, validates it and stores the URL in the database.
-The remote content is parsed using [Nokogiri](https://github.com/sparklemotion/nokogiri) library and values of the allowed tags (`h1`, `h2`, `h3` and `a`) are also stored in the database.
+Receives an URL, validates it and stores it into the database.
+The remote content is parsed and values of the allowed tags (`h1`, `h2`, `h3` and `a`) are also stored in the database.

 ```bash
 curl -i -H "Accept: application/vnd.api+json" -H 'Content-Type:application/vnd.api+json' -X POST -d '{"data": {"type": "pages", "attributes": {"url": "https://example.com/" }}}' http://localhost:3000/api/v1/pages